gustavofrizzo/BinInfo/README.md

 ## Limits

 Requests are throttled at 10 per minute with a burst allowance of 10.
 If you hit the speed limit the service will return a 429 http status code.
+(More info: https://binlist.net/)